PaddlePaddle/models/ctr/README.md

 Figure 2.
 Wide & Deep Model
 </p>

-The wide part of the left side of the model can accommodate large-scale coefficient features and has some memory for some specific information (such as ID); and the Deep part of the right side of the model can learn the implicit relationship between features.
+The wide part of the top side of the model can accommodate large-scale coefficient features and has some memory for some specific information (such as ID); and the Deep part of the bottom side of the model can learn the implicit relationship between features.

 ### Model Input